 - M.A.
 University of Wisconsin-Madison

 - Ph.D.
 University of Wisconsin-Madison

 His research focuses on debates over the American identity, particularly those related to issues of race and ethnicity.

 His publications include Asian American Politics (Polity Press, with Okiyoshi Takeda) and Newcomers, Outsiders, and Insiders: Immigrants and American Racial Politics in the Early Twenty-First Century (University of Michigan Press, with Ronald Schmidt, Sr., Yvette Alex-Assensoh, and Rodney E. Hero), as well as a number of other works on the politics of race and ethnicity, Asian American politics, and the politics of immigration.

 Areas of Teaching and Responsibility at Augsburg University

-Andrew Aoki specializes in American political thought, and teaches courses in political theory and American politics.
+Andy specializes in racial and ethnic politics and American political thought, and teaches courses in political theory and American politics.